Buying and Selling Land: When do I get my deposit back?

 In the world of conveyancing do buyers ever get their deposit back?

 In the world of conveyancing, this is one of the most commonly asked questions.
 Whilst deposits are generally understood.
 There are nuances which are sometimes not well understood.

 But sometimes buyers do get their deposit back.
-If your contract is subject to finance or subject to a satisfactory building and pest inspection, then buyers generally are entitled to the return of their deposit (if they terminate the contract validly under these conditions).
+Under Property Law, if your contract is subject to finance or subject to a satisfactory building and pest inspection, then real estate buyers generally are entitled to the return of their deposit (if they terminate the contract validly under these conditions).
 Similarly, if a buyer terminates under a statutory right (even if the contract is unconditional), then buyers are generally entitled to get their deposit back.

 Whilst 99% of conveyancing transactions go through without a hitch, you need safe hands and experience on your side when it does go wrong.
-Butler McDermott Lawyers Sunshine Coast has experienced property solicitors and commercial lawyers to assist with all your conveyancing legal needs.
+The Butler McDermott law firm's property conveyancing solicitors in Sunshine Coast can assist with all your conveyancing legal needs.
 Give our property conveyancing lawyers in Nambour a call today.